 I could see there was a problem, so I would get inspired and decide I was going to make a change.
 I would read a book, or see a speaker, or listen to a friend and I was gung-ho to get in shape.
 The only problem was, I wasn’t committed to a lifestyle change.
 The key to changing my fitness level was changing my diet, I was just never willing to do that.
 So, I would workout hard for between a week and a few months, and then give up because I wasn’t seeing the results I had hoped for.
 Each successive failure reinforced that I had no willpower and was too weak to change.
 I felt defeated and embarrassed, and continued in my unhealthy ways.
 And, as I started coaching basketball, and my life got busier, I had plenty of excuses for my poor food choices and lack of exercise.
 Each year for the last 4 years, I have put on an average of about 13 pounds a year.
 That’s 54 pounds!
 It’s crazy for me to think now, and people’s jaws usually hit the floor when I tell them at my heaviest I weighed myself I was 317 pounds.
 I was heavier than that, but at that point, I was too afraid to see what the scale said.
 If I was 6’10”, this wouldn’t be such a huge deal, but I’m 5’9” on a good day in shoes, so 317 means I resembled the mayor of munchkinland (I was basically a bowling ball).
 Even though I knew I was unhealthy, I was afraid to go to the doctor, and I made no attempt to change my habit because, remember, I had tried that already and failed.
 As I talk to people, I see that this is a common theme for many people trying to lose weight, but yet very few people talk about it.

 Weight is a sensitive issue.
 It is not something people feel comfortable talking about, so it is almost a taboo topic.
 However, this is detrimental.
 When I was 317 pounds, I wish someone had of confronted me on my unhealthy ways, but everyone around me was being “polite”.
 However, it actually seems pretty impolite to watch as people you care about slowly kill themselves.
 So, I’m trying to talk about it honestly and put it all out there.
 Hopefully, that doesn’t offend anyone, I just want people to know that change is possible, and that anyone can do it.
 I was the king of the self-defeaters.
 I was like a horse with my self-defeating blinders on.
 Any message of hope was forced to pass through my skeptical lens and often rejected because, “I had heard it before, and I just can’t change.”
-Kevin getting savage in his house So, I lived at over 300 pounds for probably two years.
+So, I lived at over 300 pounds for probably two years.
 I had to suck in my gut to fasten the seatbelt on the airplane to avoid “the fat guy” extension.
 I shopped for my pants in the “portly” section (true story).
 And, I always tried to pick the bigger side of restaurant booths to avoid the embarrassment of not being able to fit in the booth (which happened on more than one occasion).
 You would think with all of this, I would have been inspired to change, but I wasn’t.
 I instead focused on avoiding the problem and not thinking about it, because thinking about it caused that “check engine” light to go off again.
 Because of my size, I rarely went out, never dated, and spent nearly all of my free time in front of the TV.
 I’m not exaggerating when I say most weekends I would spend 10-12 hours a day in front of the TV.
 That is really embarrassing, but I know I’m not the only one that is like this.
 When you don’t want to go out, your options are limited.
 I remember how lonely and depressing this was, so I want to get it out there that people can change from that situation.
 I don’t want people to get the wrong impression, I didn’t feel like a depressed troll locked up in a basement feeling bad for myself, and eating Doritos.
 I was still functioning at a fairly high level at my job, and most people would probably say I was funny and nice, but I knew that in reality I was stuck in a rut.
 And yet, I did nothing about it.

 That all changed in December of 2011.
 I’m not even exactly sure why.
 I decided things were going to be different, but it wasn’t a New Year’s Resolution, I didn’t think of that until I had already started.
 It just sort of happened.
 I know that there are specific things that helped that I will mention in a second, but the actual cause for me to decide to take action is still unknown to me.
 The three most important steps I took in my lifestyle transformation are listed below.
 I hope they will help other weary travelers on their weight loss journey to find their way.